-S.Korea pastor tests positive amid virus spike at his church
+South Korea pastor tests positive amid virus spike at church

 Health workers have so far linked 319 infections to Jun’s church after completing tests on about 2,000 of its 4,000 members.
 Police are pursuing some 700 church members who remain out of contact.

-“The rate of positive tests (among church members) has so far been high, at 16.1%, so the situation requires quick testing and isolation,” Vice Health Minister Kim Gang-lip said during a virus briefing.
-He urged anyone who participated in the weekend protest to come forward for testing if they experience fever or other symptoms.

-Jeong Eun-kyeong, director of South Korea’s Centers for Disease Control and Prevention, said there’s concern that the outbreak at the church could spread nationwide through its members’ activities, and health workers are tracing the contacts of the church’s virus carriers.
+Vice Health Minister Kim Gang-lip urged anyone who participated in the weekend protest to come forward for testing if they experience fever or other symptoms.
+Jeong Eun-kyeong, director of South Korea’s Centers for Disease Control and Prevention, said there’s concern that the outbreak at the church could spread nationwide through its members’ activities.

 “We believe we are in the early stage of a major outbreak,” she said.